 Continuing with “the right place at the right time”, there is a neat trick we can utilize to get a piece of a pie on someone else’s effort.
 Let’s say our competitor goes with some big campaign, and interest in the product surges across the internet.
 We can utilize that data and adjust our campaigns accordingly.

-By looking at mentions over time graph, we can see the trending of our product over time.
+By looking at the mentions over time graph, we can see the trending of our product over time.
 It functions similar to google trends, the tool you probably already used before.
-But the main difference is that by using media monitoring tool you get aggregate data from all tracked sources, not just google search that Google trends provide.
-What about Twitter, Facebook, YouTube, Instagram, Forums, Webs… There are a ton of other channels that contain information we are not able to get by just using google trends tool.
+But the main difference is that by using a media monitoring tool you get aggregate data from all tracked sources, not just the google search that Google trends provide.
+What about Twitter, Facebook, YouTube, Instagram, Forums, Webs… There are a ton of other channels that contain information we are not able to get by just using the google trends tool.

 So when we see there is a spike in interest, we can boost our campaign budgets to reach more audience (for usually a lower price since there is a bigger audience) and another way around: when the interest is lower (especially for seasonal products) we can decide to allocate our budget on smarter things than accidental clicks and impressions.

 So let others create the need and interest, and you be there to offer the solution with your unique value proposition.

 5) SEO link building

 Another great feature that even many advanced users of social media monitoring tools don’t utilize is helping with link building efforts.
 If we already know who is mentioning our brand name or our product, why not go a step further and get the link back to our website?
 You would be surprised how many times brands are mentioned on different blogs and websites that don’t contain the link back to the source.

 And if we can find those mentions, all we need to do is contact the publisher of that article and ask them to link back to us.
 Since they already talked about us, there is a bigger chance they will do it than when we use cold outreach.
 And let’s just say your boss will be much happier if he knows you didn’t have to pay to get a new backlink.